jish/lightspeed/Readme.md

 ### Ping

-Ping will issue the `ping` command with a count of 5.
-Then give back the average of the 5 pings as a result:
+Ping will issue the `ping` command with a count of 1 and return the result.

 ```ruby
 require 'lightspeed/ping'